“Does anything happen to me?

 “The fates guide him who will; him who won’t, they drag.” — Ancient Greeks

-Wu Wei means “The Watercourse Way,” another way of saying “the path of least resistance,” or “following the Tao.”
-While your inner refraction of the Tao may cause you to have to overcome great resistance in the outer world, at other times following the Tao does, indeed, involve taking the path of least resistance and adapting to outer circumstances.
+Wu Wei means “The Watercourse Way,” another way of saying “the path of least resistance” or “following the Tao.”
+While your inner refraction of the Tao may require you to overcome great resistance in the outer world, at other times, following the Tao involves taking the path of least resistance in adapting to outer circumstances.

 Following the muse is the creative version of True Will.
 See: The Path of the Numinous — Living and Working with the Creative Muse

 If you are caught in the mind-ego alliance or one of the gerund traps listed above, essential reading is A Guide to the Perplexed Interdimensional Traveler especially the sections:

 Mind and Ego in the Hierarchy of Psychic Functions

 True Will and Taoism